opensanctions/site/_content/commercial-faq.md

 Please contact us at **info@opensanctions.org** to set up a brief call with our team.
 (You can also [sneak into the calendar](https://calendly.com/flindenberg/opensanctions-intro) directly!)

-If you need no further convincing, you can also just enroll for a subscription of the [sanctions data](https://buy.stripe.com/5kAdRNad3fmhg6ceV4), [combined sanctions and PEPs data](https://buy.stripe.com/14kfZV5WN8XT9HO28j), or [purchase access to our API service](https://buy.stripe.com/8wM151fxn6PL4nu7sF).
+If you need no further convincing, you can also just [purchase access to our API service](/docs/api/).

 ### <a id="exemptions"></a> Who is exempted from commercial licensing?